santiagoviteri01/santiagoviteri01.github.io./README.md

 ## Final Project NLP

 ## Introduction
 This project focuses on predicting the likelihood of player availability for football matches based on text news reports.
-We use Natural Language Processing (NLP) to analyze the news headlines and apply both RNN (LSTM) and CNN models to obtain the probability of the player being available.
+We use Natural Language Processing (NLP) to analyze the news headlines and apply both RNN (LSTM) and CNN models to obtain the probability of the available player.
 Both models are designed to extract relevant features from text and use them to predict player availability.

 ## Problem Statement
 In Fantasy Premier League (FPL), making informed decisions is key to success.
 While player statistics are valuable, real-time news on injuries, transfers, and team updates can significantly impact player performance.
-This project aims to analyze relevant news to provide FPL managers with actionable insights, helping them make better decisions on transfers, captain choices, and squad selection.
+This project aims to analyze relevant news to provide FPL managers with actionable insights, helping them make better transfers, captain choices, and squad selection decisions.

 ## Dataset ##
 In this project, I used historical player statistics from the 2016-2017 to 2023-2024 seasons, which I obtained from Vaastav’s GitHub repository ([Vaastav's FPL Data Repository](https://github.com/vaastav/Fantasy-Premier-League)).
 The dataset contains various player attributes, such as goals scored, assists, and clean sheets.
 My main focus is on analyzing how news articles and the `chance_of_playing_this_round` variable can offer insights into a player's likelihood of starting in an upcoming match.